 - Jesuit Refugee Service UK

-Other organisations who wish to join the Taskforce are welcomed to make expressions of interest to [email protected].
+Other organisations that wish to join the Taskforce are welcomed to make expressions of interest to [email protected].

-The members have published the following joint statement:
+To mark its launch in July 2019, members published the following joint statement:

 JOINT STATEMENT FROM THE TASKFORCE ON VICTIMS OF HUMAN TRAFFICKING IN IMMIGRATION DETENTION